R.C. Slocum diagnosed with Hodgkin's lymphoma

 Former Texas A&M football coach R.C.
 Slocum has been diagnosed with a form of Hodgkin's lymphoma, A&M officials announced Tuesday.

-The diagnosis comes after Slocum underwent testing at M.D.
+The diagnosis comes after Slocum, 76, underwent testing at M.D.
 Anderson Cancer Center in Houston.
-Slocum will undergo chemotherapy in College Station to treat his illness, in consultation with M.D.
+Slocum will undergo chemotherapy in College Station to treat his illness in consultation with M.D.
 Anderson.

 Following out-patient tests at M.D.
 Anderson Hospital in Houston, @rcslocum been diagnosed with a form of Hodgkin’s lymphoma.
 He will require chemotherapy, and will undergo that in College Station in consultation with M.D.
 Anderson.Praying for you, coach! 🙏🙏 pic.twitter.com/fGb0yutTE8— Texas A&M Football (@AggieFootball) June 22, 2021